aurora-opensource/xviz/docs/protocol-formats/binary-protocol.md

 '#' prefix, followed by a JSON Pointer path where the root is the JSON CHUNK of the GLB container.

-For example, the JSON Pointer `#/accessors/0` would point to the first entry of the _accessors_ property on the root JSON object in the JSON Chunk "#/json/property/path/0"
+For example, the JSON Pointer `#/accessors/0` would point to the first entry of the _accessors_ property on the root JSON object in the JSON Chunk.

 Using JSON Pointers allows the XVIZ data to reference the container and reuse the glTF specification for assets.